The top threshold effect in the $\gamma\gamma$ production at the LHC: Computations and results

-It is possible to estimate the cross-sections of these processes more precisely with the parton level Monte Carlo code MCFM \cite{Campbell:2016yrh}.
-It can compute the $qX\to\gamma\gamma$ process cross-section at $\mathcal O(\alpha^2_{\rm ew}\alpha^2_{s})$ (NNLO) and the $\mathcal O(\alpha^2_{\rm ew}\alpha^3_{s})$ (NLO) correction to the $gg\to\gamma\gamma$ process.
+It is possible to estimate the cross-sections of these processes more precisely with the parton level Monte Carlo code MCFM \cite{Boughezal:2016wmq,Campbell:2016yrh}.\footnote{$pp\to\gamma\gamma$ at NNLO QCD was first computed with 2gNNLO in Ref.~\cite{Catani:2011qz}.} It can compute the $qX\to\gamma\gamma$ process cross-section at $\mathcal O(\alpha^2_{\rm ew}\alpha^2_{s})$ (NNLO) and the $\mathcal O(\alpha^2_{\rm ew}\alpha^3_{s})$ (NLO) correction to the $gg\to\gamma\gamma$ process.
 In our estimations, we include the effects of these higher order corrections to the production processes in the form of overall $K$-factors.
 We scale the NLO $qX\to\gamma\gamma$ cross-section (obtained from {\sc MadGraph}) by

 and the LO $gg\to\gamma\gamma$ cross-section by,